saintzaw/tp/docs/UserGuide.md

 > ❗ **Warning**
 >
-> Trying to edit a module that is not present will cause Modganiser to throw an error.
+> Editing a module that is not present will cause Modganiser to throw an error.
 >
 >![EditError](UG_Screenshots/Edit_Module_Not_In_List.png)